Graphic Design (2 weeks, noncredit) *CLOSED

-The Graphic Design course is a summer program for high school students who are interested in learning more about design and communication on a college level.
-This two-week, hands-on experience course introduces core design fundamentals along with exercises that will encourage conceptual thinking and visual problem-solving skills.
+The Graphic Design program at Syracuse University Summer College is for high school students who are interested in learning more about design and communication on a college level.
+This two-week, hands-on, experiential course introduces core design fundamentals with exercises that will encourage conceptual thinking and visual problem-solving skills.